seandotnet/Valpanion/README.md

 - Manual lock button for instalocking.
 - See which side you will start before game begins
 - Favourite agents.
+- See other players country flags
+- Dodge Button for dodging games
+- Tracker button for viewing a players tracker instantly
+- See all players K/D's Pre-Game.

 ### Getting Started